swiftlang/swift/docs/SIL.rst

 ::

   sil-function-attribute ::= '[' sil-function-inlining ']'
-  sil-function-inlining ::= 'never'
+  sil-function-inlining ::= 'noinline'

 The function is never inlined.
 ::

-  sil-function-inlining ::= 'always'
+  sil-function-inlining ::= 'always_inline'

-The function is always inlined, even in a ``Onone`` build.
+The function is always inlined.
 ::

   sil-function-attribute ::= '[' sil-function-optimization ']'